FredHutch/FHBig/_posts/2018-09-07-Runing-R-In-Batch-Mode.md

 author: Chao-Jen Wong
 ---

-Running R script in batch mode might be helpful when you want to send your R script as batch script to slurm.
-For example, you might want to to do `sbatch my_code.R` or `sbatch -M beagle --exclusive -n1 my_code.R`.
-Unlike using `Rscript my_code.R` on the commend line, you need two extra steps: (1) start first line of your script with a shebang indicating the path of _Rscript_: `#!/app/easybuild/software/R/3.5.1-foss-2016b-fh1/bin/Rscript`, and (2) change the mode of the script as an executable: `chmod +x my_code.R`.
+Running R script in batch mode is conveninent when using slurm scheduler: one comment would do the work: `sbatch my_code.R` or `sbatch -M beagle --exclusive -n1 my_code.R`.
+But unlike using `Rscript my_code.R`, you need to (1) start first line of your R script with a shebang indicating the path of _Rscript_, and (2) change the mode of the script as an executable: `chmod +x my_code.R`.
 With these two steps, you can do `sbatch my_code.R`.